gabryon99/jb-kotlin-verification-framework/README.md

 3. We're matching an `Expr.If`, this is the case where the execution path split, therefore it has to be handled carefully.
 To summarize it, we create two new deques (one for the `then` branch, the other one for `else`).
 These new deques, have a copy of the current expression's deque, used for building the children.
 Notice that, the `Expr.If`, as written before add a new constraint to the current `constraints` data structure.
 4. We're matching the remaining expressions, and we just return a new `ExecutionTreeNode`

+### Additional Expressions

+Equal and NotEqual expressions have been grouped inside a new sealed class `Expr.Comparison`.
+Moreover, *greater than* (or equal) and *less than* (or equal) have been added to this class, with respective tests.

 ### Pretty Printing

 The code uses `Dotlin` to generate `Graphviz` output to be rendered, similar to the one inside Section 1.1 of "*A Survey of Symbolic Execution Techniques*".
 The code can be found inside the class `GraphvizVisualizer`.